Welcome to the Podiatry Arena forums

 5. ^ Orloff 2000, p.
 307.

 6. ^ "Apollo 13".
 NASA Space Science Data Coordinated Archive.
-Retrieved January 9, 2023.
+Archived from the original on January 17, 2025.
+Retrieved March 3, 2025.

 7. ^ Williams, David.
 "The Apollo 13 accident".
 NASA.
 The Apollo 13 malfunction was caused by an explosion and rupture of oxygen tank no. 2 in the service module.

-8. ^ Cortright 1975, p.
-248-249: "I did, of course, occasionally think of the possibility that the spacecraft explosion might maroon us...
+8. ^ Cortright 1975, pp. 248–249: "I did, of course, occasionally think of the possibility that the spacecraft explosion might maroon us...
 Thirteen minutes after the explosion, I happened to look out of the left-hand window, and saw the final evidence pointing toward potential catastrophe. "

 9. ^ Accident report, p.
 143.